coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 I checked the starter at 6 am and I saw that the starter grew slightly but it seemed to collapse by 4 pm.
 It looks like it is ready to bake.
 I just need to get my timing right.
 Once again, in a fresh jarr, I weighed 16 g of starter, 47 g flour and 99 g water.
 It was more watery than usual (I wanted to know if it wasn't rising because of the water content).
 The discard was placed in a fresh container and left in the fridge for 2 days (I made pastry with it later on).

 ## *Day 12 Tuesday 25 June 2024*
-In the morning, it appeared to rise (not double it's size, but by 50%), but once again by 4 pm - it shrunk.
+In the morning, the starter appeared to rise (not double it's size, but by 50%), but once again by 4 pm - it shrunk.

 I repeated the procedure.
 I weighed 16 g of starter in a fresh jar, and fed it with 50 g of flour and 82 g of water.
 With this discard, I made [pancakes](./sourdough-pancakes.md).